JohnComonitski/FootballMatchAnalysis/README.md

 # Football Match Analysis

-A Python library that builds apon Friend's of Tracking's [Metrica Tracking Data Library](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking) and creates easy to use wrapper functions for many of the match analysis examples in Friend's of Tracking's [Tracking Data Tutorial Series](https://www.youtube.com/watch?v=8TrleFklEsE).
-Additionally, this library includes a new Match object which makes the extraction & analysis of key match moments as simple as a few lines of python.
+A Python library that builds on Friend's of Tracking's [Metrica Tracking Data Library](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking) and creates easy-to-use wrapper functions for many of the match analysis examples in Friend's of Tracking's [Tracking Data Tutorial Series](https://www.youtube.com/watch?v=8TrleFklEsE).
+Additionally, this library includes a new Match object which makes the extraction & analysis of key match moments as simple as a few lines of Python.

 <!--TOC-->